helglu/a4-modular-boilerplate/README.md

-NOTE!: This is work in progress, not ready for usage yet!
+NOTE!: This is work in progress!

 # a4-modular-boilerplate
 Boilerplate based on @Angularclass webpack starter modified to allow develop all-in-one a set of applications with common